Nams02/know-your-faculty-chatbot/README.md

 - **Backend:**
     - Flask: a Python web framework for building the server-side application.
     - Pandas: a Python library for data manipulation (used to read and process the faculty data).
-    - langchain: a Python library for interacting with Large Language Models (LLMs) like OpenAI.
+    - langchain-openai: a Python library for interacting with Large Language Models (LLMs) like OpenAI.

 ### Running the Project